roman-milk/roman-milk.github.io/triad-project-an-elegant-seduction.md

+===

- ****** Triad Project: An Elegant Seduction ****** byTx_Tall_Tales© "Of us.
+"Of us.
 Of how I'll feel afterwards.
 Will I be able to look you guys in the eyes?
 What will you think of me?
 What do you think of me now?
 And Mark.
 What would he think?
 Will I be able to tell him?
 Do I want to?"
 Once the dam broke I was drowned in a torrent of words.

  I kissed her lips lightly, as Cheryl continued her cleanup.
 "Let me answer what I can.
 We love you.
 We have for years, and we will long after this night is through."